kubermatic/kubermatic/docs/proposals/container-registry-credentials-per-usercluster.md

 ### Master Cluster

-* A controller that synchronzies selected credentials into the cluster namespace on the seed cluster
+* A controller that synchronizes selected credentials into the cluster namespace on the seed cluster

 ### Seed Cluster